nguyensjsu/sp22-202-the-architects/README.md

          - Worked up on simplifying the design implementation of the game and identifying key goals with the team members.

 ### Week 4

-- Paramjot Singh
-   - What I did:
-      - Implemented Card Object
-      - Implemented SpecialCard, NumberCard
-      - Implemented Card Factory Pattern
-      - Implemented Deck object
-   - What I plan to do next:
-      - N/A
-   - Blockers:
-      - N/A
-   - XP Value:
-      - Communication: We were able to effectively communicate via online and text messaging, but struggled with arranging in-person meetings, and online meeting times.

 - Waqas Kureshy
    - What I did: